Virotherapy: Challenges and future prospective

 Although oncolytic viruses are engineered to specifically target tumor cells, there is always the potential for off-target effects leading to symptoms that are usually associated with that virus.
 The most common symptom that has been reported has been flu-like symptoms.
-The HSV virus used as an oncolytic virus has retained their native thymidine kinase gene which allows it to be targeted with antiretroviral therapy in the event of unwarranted side effects.
+The HSV virus used as an oncolytic virus has retained their native thymidine kinase gene which allows it to be targeted with antiviral therapy in the event of unwarranted side effects.

 Other challenges include developing an optimal method of delivery either directly to the tumor site or intravenously and allowing for target of multiple sites.
 Clinical trials include the tracking of viral replication and spread using various laboratory techniques in order to find the optimal treatment.

 Another major challenge with using oncolytic viruses as therapy is avoiding the host's natural immune system which will prevent the virus from infecting the tumor cells.
 Once the oncolytic virus is introduced to the host system, a healthy host's immune system will naturally try to fight off the virus.
 Because of this, if less virus is able to reach the target site, it can reduce the efficacy of the oncolytic virus.
 This leads to the idea that inhibiting the host's immune response may be necessary early in the treatment, but this is brought with safety concerns.
 Due to these safety concerns of immunosuppression, clinical trials have excluded patients who are immunocompromised and have active viral infections.